-Distribution networks with a focus on e-business applications and global supply chain networks.
+Students will learn to design distribution networks with a focus on e-business applications and global supply chain networks.
 This unit covers the strategies and challenges of creating efficient and responsive supply chain networks that align with business objectives and the dynamic nature of global markets.